Menu

 If your child finds spelling less of a challenge, please feel free to learn some further words from the statutory Y 3/4 list on this page or find further words with same rule or pattern.
 Finally, please ensure your child understands the meaning of each word and can use it meaningfully in a sentence.

-Mathletics activities will be allocated every Friday at 3:30pm and will be checked for completion the next Friday.
+Mathletics activities will be ready to commence on Friday at 3:30pm and will be checked for completion the next Friday.
 Mathletics passwords have been stuck at the back of your child's reading record.

 The children now have Rock Stars passwords.
 This enables children to become fluent with times tables which underpins so much of the maths that we do.
 Please encourage them to play in their own time.